SenseTecnic/SenseTecnic.github.io/gateway/index.md

 ## Why FRED Gateway?

 Normally, to install Node-RED on a desktop OS like Windows, Mac OS and Linux, you will need to install Node.js, and then install and configure Node-RED on the command line.
-The FRED Gateway uses the cross platform [Electron  desktop application framework](https://electron.atom.io/) popularized by applications such as Slack and Spotify.
-Using the FRED Gateway, you simply install application and double click on the icon to get started with Node-RED.
+The FRED Gateway uses the cross platform [Electron](https://electron.atom.io/) desktop application framework popularized by applications such as Slack and Spotify.
+Using the FRED Gateway, you simply install the desktop application and double click on the icon to get started with Node-RED.

 ## Installation